 Meet the polenta breakfast bake — a no-stir, practically hands-off way to make a hearty breakfast that will last you all week.

-The idea popped into my mind after seeing Megan's delicious and inviting recipe for Herbed Goat Cheese Polenta Bites.
+The idea for these polenta squares originally popped into my mind after seeing Megan's delicious and inviting recipe for Herbed Goat Cheese Polenta Bites.
 I do love polenta for breakfast, but I'd only ever eaten it in a bowl, like creamy oatmeal.
 Seeing Megan's appetizer squares of polenta, I realized that these could also make a great breakfast.